now-examples/basics/node-express/readme.md

-# node-micro
+# node-express

-A simple Node.js microservice that exposes a simple function.
+A simple Node.js Express app.

-To edit your function, refer to `./src/index.js`.
+To edit your app, refer to `./src/index.js`.

-Optimized image that combines:

-- `yarn` for installing dependencies
-- `micro` as a lightweight HTTP server

-for the highest build-time performance, smallest resulting artifact size and fast bootup time.